How safe are Bond ETFs?

 - We will probably never have to know with certainty whether some of these funds can withstand extreme stress, though.
-The FED as buyer of last resort provided the ultimate safety net (below we also review which funds the FED is currently buying)
+The FED as buyer of last resort provided the ultimate safety net (below I also review which funds the FED is currently buying)

 How do ETFs work?